SAGeorge181/SAGeorge181/README.md

 - 👋 Hi, I’m Stephan, Adjunct Professor at PVCC
-- 👀 I teach Life Sciences at a community college.
+- 👀 I teach Life Sciences at Paradise Valley Community College in Phoenix.
 - 🌱 I am currently trying to create a college lecture course on "Microbes and Society"
-- 💞️
 - 📫 You can reach me at steqs91151@paradisevalley.edu
 - 😄 Pronouns: him, his
 - ⚡ Fun fact: As an educator deeply invested in teaching biology and other scientific subjects, I've successfully leveraged AI to create interactive and engaging educational materials.